A222moq3e/TWJU_web_a222/SOLUTION.md

 ## Challenge Overview

-This is a Local File Inclusion (LFI) challenge that leads to JWT secret extraction and privilege escalation.
+This is a Local File Inclusion (LFI) challenge that leads to JWT secret extraction and privilege escalation through the avatar upload system.

 ## Intended Solve Path